 Sylvia opened the 2019-2020 ballet season at La Scala.
 It is a co-production with the Wiener Staatsballett where it opened in November 2018.
-There have been no changes to Luisa Spinatelli’s sets and costumes or Manuel Legris’ choreography, which suggests that everyone was pleased with how it turned out in Vienna.
-However, while the overall evening is extremely pleasing, it is La Scala’s dancers who really make it shine, as certain elements of the staging are odd.
+There have been no changes to Luisa Spinatelli's sets and costumes or Manuel Legris' choreography, which suggests that everyone was pleased with how it turned out in Vienna.
+However, while the overall evening is extremely pleasing, it is La Scala's dancers who make it shine, as some aspects of the staging are odd.

 Legris gives the dancers lots (and lots) of steps, but it's maybe impossible to tell this story clearly to a modern audience, most without a classical education: who's that woman with the bow, why is the man with silver hair sleeping?
 Legris cleverly tries to help by using the overture as a prologue portraying the huntress Diana (hence the bow) and her passion for Endymion (he of the silver hair).
 This is how many words the programme ‘synopsis' needs to sum up the action of the short five-minute prologue:

 Diana, the Goddess of the Hunt, sees a double image of herself in Sylvia, who is bound to the goddess through her love of hunting and by a vow of chastity.
 However, the goddess is in turmoil.
 Suddenly it is no longer Sylvia that she sees before her, but Endymion, her obsessive lover, whom she has caused to sleep forever so that she can gaze on his youth and beauty without ever breaking her vow.
 Diana tries to regain control of herself, but Endymion stands before her, full of passion… The goddess surrenders!
 But soon the sound of horns mercilessly drags her back into reality.
 Thanks be to the gods, it is Sylvia that now stands before her!
 Diana seizes her bow.
 Let the hunt begin.